tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/Samples_JupyterCSharp.md

 2. Navigate to your local **SpreadsheetGearCodeSamples_VSCode folder** and open **Samples_JupyterCSharp.code-workspace**
 3. You should see Samples_JupyterCSharp.code-workspace open in Visual Studio Code (VS Code).
 4. Show the VSCode Explorer by clicking its icon in the upper left.
-5. Using VSCode explorer double-click the Jupyter notebook you want to see.
+5. Use VSCode explorer to double-click the Jupyter notebook you want to see.

 # What are Jupyter Notebooks? #